The Bristol Bombay.

 Strangely, photos of the aircraft from the port side, show the number "9" painted further back on the fuselage.
 The man standing next to the undercarriage spat gives a sense of scale, showing that the Bombay was a very large aircraft for its day.

-Testing of the prototype revealed only minor issues, and the aircraft was praised for its flying qualities and the view from the cockpit.
+Testing of the prototype revealed only minor issues that could be easily fixed, and the aircraft was praised for its flying qualities and the view from the cockpit.
 The stalling speed was only 42 mph (67.5 kph) which gave it a remarkable short-field performance for an aircraft of its size.
 The one thing that was criticised was the front turret.
 Bristol had given the prototype an enclosed, fully rotating turret, traversed horizontally by hydraulic power (activated by the gunner's knees pushing against pads).
 The single Lewis gun was elevated and lowered manually through a slot that sealed itself with a "zip" fastener, Moving the gun moved the gunner's seat up and down to try to maintain line-of-sight to the target.
-The turret incorporated a "pop-out" bomb aiming window, to operate it the gun was rotated 45 degrees to starboard.
+The turret incorporated a "pop-out" bomb aiming window, to operate it the gun was rotated to starboard.
 The turret had many similarities to the one used in the Boulton Paul Overstrand bomber (except that the Boulton Paul turret was operated pneumatically rather than hydraulically).
-The official report said that aiming the gun was difficult and the turret was draughty and recommended that if a better turret with full power assistance in both horizontal and vertical axis could not be developed that a simpler manual operated mounting should be used.
+The official report said that aiming the gun was difficult and the turret was draughty.
+There was no way for the gunner to switch off the turret's rotating mechanism, so if the knee controls were touched accidentally while entering or exiting the cramped turret it would start to rotate, pinning the gunner in the entrance.
+It was recommended that if a better turret could not be developed that a simpler manual operated gun mounting should be used.

 As originally evaluated, the prototype Type 130, K3583, had many differences compared to the later production machine.
-It was powered by two 750 horsepower Bristol Pegasus IIIM.3 engines driving two-bladed fixed-pitch wooden propellers, the tailplane and rudder assembly was fabric covered and the main undercarriage wheels were enclosed in "spats".
+It was powered by two lower-powered 750 horsepower Bristol Pegasus IIIM.3 engines driving two-bladed fixed-pitch wooden propellers and the main undercarriage wheels were enclosed in "spats".
+The tailplane and rudder assembly was fabric covered with the rudders being a different shape and with extra struts.
 It had just a simple opening for the tail-gunner with a Scarff-ring.
 The prototype was later modified to have three-bladed, metal Fairey-Reed propellers and the gunner's position was covered by a transparent cupola.
 Some sources imply that the prototype was bought up to near-production standard, with a modified tail assembly and the front and tail turrets used on the production aircraft, but no photograph I know of shows it in that configuration.

 And the prototype K3583 was photographed a lot!
 As one of the new modern RAF aircraft, it appeared many times in newspapers and magazines in the late 1930s.
 In 1937 the prototype was even used to fly British Army Staff to Berlin to witness German Army manoeuvres.
 With no actual production aircraft to see the form of the prototype was featured on postcards and on one widely distributed advertising poster for "Shell" fuels.
 This had the unfortunate effect of convincing many people that the Bombay had been in service with the RAF from the mid-1930s.